jjlin526/AWS-Services/Database-Services-and-Utilities.md

 ### Scale of DynamoDB

 * DynamoDB can handle more than 10 trillion requests per day and can support peaks of more than 20 millions requests per second.

+### DynamoDB Use Cases

+* Scale without excessive maintenance (do not need to manage underlying infrastructure or database layer)
+* Serverless applications
+* Implementations where low latency is key (get responses quickly from the database)
+* Data models without **BLOB storage** (**Binary Large Object** -- big bits of binary data within your database schema)